shwetarane/shwetarane/README.md

 - :mortar_board: Recent Computer Science Graduate from Texas Sate University - August 2020

-- :video_game: Former Electronic Arts Intern
+- :office: Former Systems Engineering Intern at EleectronicArts :video_game:

 - :office: Seeking Full-Time opportunities in the field of Software Development, DevOps and Cloud Engineering

 - :phone:  How to reach me: